 If the HANDOVER REQUEST message contains the UE Radio Capability ID IE, the NG-RAN node shall, if supported, use it as specified in TS 23.501 [9] and TS 23.502 [10].

 If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS Handover for that DRB, as described in in TS 38.300 [8].
 The target NG-RAN node shall include the DAPS Response information List IE in the Target NG-RAN Node to Source NG-RAN Node Transparent Container IE within the HANDOVER REQUEST ACKNOWLEDGE message, containing the DAPS Response Information IE for each DRB requested to be configured with DAPS Handover.

+If the Extended Connected Time IE is included in the HANDOVER REQUEST message, the NG-RAN node may use it as described in TS 23.501 [9].

 NEXT CHANGE